ROWAN LEGAL

 Data privacy

-The Labour Code stipulates that the employer may not require from an employee information that does not directly relate to performance of work and to basic labor relationship.
-The employer may not require in particular the information on: i) pregnancy, ii) family and property situation, iii) sexual orientation, iv) origin, v) trade union organization membership, vi) membership of political parties or movements, vii) religion or confession, viii) unimpeachability (clean criminal record).
+The Labour Code stipulates that the employer may not require from an employee information that does not directly relate to performance of work and to basic labour relationship.
+The employer may not require in particular the information on: i) pregnancy; ii) family and property situation; iii) sexual orientation; iv) origin; v) trade union organisation membership; vi) membership of political parties or movements; vii) religion or confession; and viii) unimpeachability (clean criminal record).

-Furthermore, Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) also applies directly to employment relationships as the employer is a controller for the purposes of this Regulation in the context of the protection of the employee's personal data.
+Furthermore, Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC (General Data Protection Regulation) also applies directly to employment relationships as the employer is a controller for the purposes of this Regulation in the context of the protection of the employee's personal data.
+Beyond that, the issue of personal data protection in the Czech Republic is regulated by Act on the Processing of Personal Data.

 The employer as the controller is responsible for compliance of personal data processing with the principles of personal data processing and the employer is thus obliged not only to comply with the principles of personal data protection but must also be able to demonstrate this compliance in reality.

-An example of personal data that the employer processes about the employee which must comply with the rules of their processing are, in particular, identification data, contact data, operational data, location data or even sensitive data of the employee, which are e.g. health data of an employee.
+An example of personal data that the employer processes about the employee which must comply with the rules of their processing are, in particular, identification data, contact data, operational data, location data or even sensitive data of the employee, which are, for example, health data of an employee.

 Legal Requirements As To The Form Of Agreement